 - The best way to promote the wellbeing, health and development of a child is to work in partnership with the child, parents/carers and other relevant organisations

 To keep children safe, we will:

-- Maintain a dedicated Child Protection Committee responsible for overseeing the safe management of all children participating in Lacrosse
+- Maintain a dedicated Child Protection working group responsible for overseeing the safe management of all children participating in Lacrosse

 - Promote the wellbeing of children through opportunities to take part in Lacrosse safely

 - Put in place policies and procedures to promote the wellbeing and protection of children

 - Seek to prevent and address bullying through the development and implementation of effective anti-bullying policies and practices

 - Recruit, train and support our volunteers/staff to prioritise the wellbeing of children who take part in our activities and protect them from harm

 - Require volunteers/staff to adopt and abide by the child protection policy and procedures including the Codes of Conduct for working with children